zen0wu/topcoder-greed/src/main/resources/templates/dualcolor/README.md

 * Most of the testing code is put in a separate file.
 In fact, the separate file is always the same.
 With some tweaks you can make it so you always use the same file.
 But out of the box, we use a template to generate the file in the wanted location.
 * c++11 required for c++ template.
 * Time out check.
 If a single test case needs more time than CASE_TIMEOUT, the test case will show "T" and solution will not be considered as passing.
+* Multiple threads for the c++ tester allows it to detect runtime errors.
+Python can detect errors using exception handling.

 Output
 ======